wp-plugins/loginradius-for-wordpress/readme.txt

 == Description ==
 Just install this FREE plugin and enable:
 = 1.
-Social login = Eliminate traditional registration form and let your users sign-up in few seconds with their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more.
+Social Login = Eliminate traditional registration form and let your users sign-up in few seconds with their existing IDs such as Facebook, Twitter, Google, Yahoo, Vkontakte and over 20 more.
 This will increase your sign-up rate up to 150% and you can quickly build a loyal customer base!
 = 2.
 Social Sharing = Let users share your web contents on over 90 social networks resulting into dramatic increase in referral traffic.
 = 3.
 Social Commenting = Your users can now post comment with their social IDs.
 Option available to auto approve comments for social ID providers.
 = 4.
 User Profile Data & Social Analytics = Every time a user logs in, it fetches user profile data and store them in your WordPress database.
 These data and IP based data are used to present a unique social analytics to understand your userbase.